Tag: Simple Living

 Rest isn’t indulgent.
 Rest is essential.

-One study found that regular leisure activities—quiet time, time in nature, hobbies, even just unwinding—are linked to lower stress, lower blood pressure, better health, and better mood.
+One study found that regular leisure activities like quiet time, time in nature, hobbies, even just unwinding are linked to lower stress, lower blood pressure, better health, and better mood.

-It’s not about having a hobby or taking a vacation.
-It’s about fostering a lifestyle that includes rhythms of rest.
+This isn’t just about having a hobby or taking a vacation.
+It’s about fostering a lifestyle that includes being comfortable with boredom.

 But most of us ignore the invitation.
 We call it lazy or selfish or just plain impossible.